codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 <script src="https://gist.github.com/codenart/d263325733a166cbf9034ba69a74b25d.js">
 </script>

-So, it's just about the keyword `return`.
+And it's just about the keyword `return`.
 No more mathematics stuff gets involved here.
 There's only one more little thing about the `return` statement that we should take note: Once the statement is reached the function execution will be ended and all the statements afterward will be ignored.